SAFEGUARDING POLICY 2018

 - using our procedures to manage any allegations against staff and volunteers appropriately

 - ensuring that we have an effective complaints process in place

 - ensuring that we provide a safe physical environment for our children, young people, staff and volunteers, by applying health and safety measures in accordance with the law and regulatory guidance.

 For any safeguarding concerns in the first instance please contact

 Phone No: 07940 321243

 If you have reason to believe that a child is at imminent risk of harm contact the Police on 999 immediately.

 If you suspect a child is experiencing abuse or neglect then contact 0800 1313 126

-This policy will next be reviewed in January 2020
+This policy was reviewed in January 2020 and will next be reviewed in January 2021.

 © Anna Gregg